darkpowerxo/votp/README.md

 **Proprietary Commercial License**

-Copyright (c) 2024 VOTP Development Team.
+Copyright (c) 2025 theproject.
 All rights reserved.

 This software and associated documentation files (the "Software") are proprietary and confidential.
 See [LICENSE](LICENSE) file for complete terms.